spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-glue-api/install-the-company-account-glue-api.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data has been added to the `spy_glossary` table.
+Make sure that, in the database, the configured data has been added to the `spy_glossary` table.

 {% endinfo_block %}